Women in Security Awards Aotearoa – Categories

 4. Countering incivility and violent extremism

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution to the countering of incivility or violent extremism, or who has contributed to promoting open, tolerant communities.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution to the countering of incivility or violent extremism, or who has contributed to promoting open, tolerant communities.

 6. Combatting fraud and misrepresentation

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution to combatting fraud and misrepresentation – either in general or in relation to a specific case or cases.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution to combatting fraud and misrepresentation – either in general or in relation to a specific case or cases.

 Auckland skyline